realA10001986/Dash-Gauges/README-DIY.md

 The Time Travel button can be connected to the Control Board or the Switch Board:

 On the Control Board, connect the button to "IO13" and "5V" of the "IO13" connector.
+In case of a Control Board 1.3, connect the button to "PWR Trigger (IO13)" and "GND" of the "Fake PWR" connector.

 On the Switch Board, connect the button to "IN" and "3_3V" of the "TIME TRAVEL" connector.